Brisbane central business district: Buildings and precincts

-Schools

-The city is serviced by a number of schools in the surrounding suburbs including the Petrie Terrace State School in Paddington and The Albert Park Flexi School in Petrie Terrace.

 Rental prices

-Like most other Australian capital cities, Brisbane has experienced dramatic rises in rental prices for residential and office space before the global financial crisis.
+Like most other Australian capital cities, Brisbane has experienced dramatic rises in rental prices for residential and office space before the Great Recession.
 At the beginning of 2008, the Brisbane central business district contained 1.7 million square metres of office space.

 High demand in the office market had pushed vacancy rates in the Brisbane CBD to 0.7% by January 2008, the lowest in Australia.
 Premium grade office space was even less vacant with an occupancy rate of 99.9%.
 By the end of 2009 the situation had reversed.
 In mid 2013 the market for office space had declined to its worst position in two decades with a vacancy rate of just under 13%.

 Attractions

 Major landmarks and attractions in the CBD include City Hall (including the Museum of Brisbane), the Story Bridge, the Howard Smith Wharves, ANZAC Square, St John's Cathedral, the Brisbane River and its Riverwalk network, the City Botanic Gardens, Roma Street Parkland, Queensland Parliament House, Old Government House and Customs House.